JustinTHewitt/How_to_Make_a_Vm/README.md

 # How to make a Vm/w Azure

 There are many ways to make a Virtural machine and many diffrent softwares we could use.
-I will be using Azure, Azure is a cloud computing and lets us do alot of things some examples are: Makeing a Vm, Managing teams, File transfers, Running tasks, Computing backend calculations. and much more.
+I will be using Azure, Azure is a cloud computing and lets us do alot of things some examples are: Makeing a Vm, Managing teams, File transfers, Running tasks, Computing backend calculations, and much more.
+If you would like to know what a Virtual machine is [Google actual has a great article about it.](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwjXuYHIkdmBAxUknokEHdAuCW0QFnoECBwQAQ&url=https%3A%2F%2Fazure.microsoft.com%2Fen-us%2Fresources%2Fcloud-computing-dictionary%2Fwhat-is-a-virtual-machine&usg=AOvVaw08SeczljyrIzAOlpuWZ-Lr&opi=89978449)

 What you will need: A microsoft account and a Credit/Debit card. (if you are doing the free trail it will not charge unless you use 200 credits or 30 days has pass)